wfailla/un-orchestrator/orchestrator/README_COMPILE.md

   * build the environment x86_64-native-linuxapp-gcc
   * Insert IGB UIO module
   * Insert KNI module
-  * Setup hugepage mappings for non-NUMA systems (1000 could be a reasonable number)
+  * Setup hugepage mappings for non-NUMA systems (1000 should be a reasonable number)
   * Bind Ethernet device to IGB UIO module (bind all the ethernet interfaces that you want to use)